infinity speed painting haqqislam warband

 Now you have all the main colours blocked out on your miniature, and it should be pretty clear how the scheme is going to come together as a whole, but some of the definition within those blocks of colour has been lost in the tinting process.
 To get that value contrast back, and to add extra colour nuances to further differentiate separate sections on the mini, it’s time to highlight.

 Highlights can take a very long time and/or require technical skill to carefully place in the right locations on a miniature.
-Infinity minis in particular really benefit from crisp highlighting because they have a high level of intricate detail (compared to GW minis that often have larger flat areas where blending and layering are more important) but all that detail is very small.
+Infinity miniatures in particular really benefit from crisp highlighting because they have a high level of intricate detail (compared to GW minis that often have larger flat areas where blending and layering are more important) but all that detail is very small.
 So far we’ve tried to take advantage of that detail via drybrushing but now we need more control.

 The key to making the most out of a limited time budget for this step is to be very selective.
 Selective first about where you do put the effort in to highlight at all and second to select a highlight mix for maximum effect.
 For the first of those points, I think it’s something you learn through practice and carefully imagining where real light would create the sharpest reflections.
 For the second, I mean you should plan for only using 1 or at most 2 highlight steps, each very close to maximum value.